jotterbach/jotterbach.github.io/_posts/2017-03-18-SuperconductingQubits.md

 ## The Current-Biased Josephson Junction

 ![Phase Qubit Schema](/resources/SuperconductingQubits/CurrentBiasedJosephsonJunction.png){: .text.img-left width="50%"}
 To gain insight into the emergence of a superconducting qubit we limit ourselves to a special type of qubit -- the [superconducting phase qubit](https://en.wikipedia.org/wiki/Phase_qubit) (SPQ).
-The electric circuit consists of a capacitor (C) in series with a Jospehson Junction (JJ).
+The electric circuit consists of a capacitor (C) in series with a Josephson Junction (JJ).
 Those elements are furthermore biased with an additional current $$I_b$$ (see figure).

 We will in the following derive the semi-classical Lagrangian for the system by using the macroscopic wave function of the JJ and afterwards use canonical quantization to arrive at the Hamiltonian of the current-biased Josephson Junction that gives rise to the *washboard* potential and superconducting phase qubits.